 An Expert Discussion on Zero Trust

 The future has grown to be uncertain, so has the security of your critical data.
-Trend Micro experts discuss how the Zero Trust strategy was born of organizations’ growing need for better risk insight.
+Trend Micro experts discuss how the Zero Trust strategy was born of organisations’ growing need for better risk insight.

 Save to Folio

 The growing sophistication of smart devices, the emergence of the cloud, and the requirement for employees to work away from the office have all contributed to the widening perimeter of an enterprise’s workforce.
 As companies can no longer assume that verified or trusted devices and individual identities are secure, the Zero Trust strategy has emerged to allow SOC teams and CISOs to make more informed decisions based upon risk insight rather than legacy security architectures.